Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Introduction

-To tackle this issue, our aim is to propose a new technique based on analytical solutions of the Lorentz force equation in constant and ultra-strong electromagnetic fields meanwhile with an acceptable computational time and most importantly avoiding a necessary scaling, allowing particles to reach high Lorentz factors with realistic fields.
-Several authors have worked on analytical solutions to the equation of motion including the radiation reaction like \cite{gordon_special_2021}, \cite{laue_acceleration_1986}, \cite{li_accurately_2021} and \cite{heintzmann_exact_1973}.
-Our approach will be based on these works.
-For plane waves in vacuum, exact solutions are also known since \cite{hadad_effects_2010, piazza_exact_2008}.
+To tackle this issue, our aim is to propose a new technique based on analytical solutions of the Lorentz force equation in constant and ultra-strong electromagnetic fields with an acceptable computational time and, most importantly, an approach that avoids the need for scaling, allowing particles to reach high Lorentz factors with realistic fields.
+Several authors have worked on analytical solutions to the equation of motion including the radiation reaction, such as \cite{gordon_special_2021}, \cite{laue_acceleration_1986}, \cite{li_accurately_2021}, and \cite{heintzmann_exact_1973}.
+Our approach is based on these works.
+For plane waves in a vacuum, exact solutions are also known because of \cite{hadad_effects_2010, piazza_exact_2008}.
 These solutions were applied in strong electromagnetic waves by \cite{petri_particle_2021} and around a dipole by \cite{petri_particle_2022-2}.

-Neutron stars are known to act as unipolar inductors, generating huge electric potential drops between the poles and the equator, of the order
+Neutron stars are known to act as unipolar inductors, generating huge electric potential drops between the poles and the equator of the order

-As a consequence, they expel electrons, maybe protons and ions, filling the magnetosphere with charged particles.
-Typical Lorentz factor for electrons in this static field are therefore
+As a consequence, these stars expel electrons (and maybe protons and ions), filling the magnetosphere with charged particles.
+The typical Lorentz factor for electrons in this static field is therefore

 If the particle injection rate is high enough, this plasma will screen the electric field, drastically mitigating the potential drop $\Delta \phi$ and the acceleration efficiency.
-Resistive \citep{li_resistive_2012} as well as PIC simulations \citep{cerutti_particle_2015} showed indeed that only a small fraction of the full potential is available.
-However, for low particle injection rates, the plasma is unable to screen the electric field and the full potential drop develops.
-The magnetosphere is then almost empty and known as an electrosphere \citep{krause-polstorff_electrosphere_1985, petri_global_2002}.
+Resistive \citep{li_resistive_2012} as well as PIC simulations \citep{cerutti_particle_2015} have indeed showed that only a small fraction of the full potential is available.
+However, for low particle injection rates, the plasma is unable to screen the electric field, and the full potential drop develops.
+In these cases, the magnetosphere is almost empty and known as an electrosphere \citep{krause-polstorff_electrosphere_1985, petri_global_2002}.
 Such electrospheres are the subject of the present paper.
-They represent inactive pulsars able to accelerate particles to ultra-relativistic speeds.
-We aim at accurately quantifying the final Lorentz factor reached by the out flowing plasma in this large amplitude low frequency electromagnetic wave.
-Similar studies have been performed by \cite{michel_electrodynamics_1999} staying on a more analytical side.
+They represent inactive pulsars that are able to accelerate particles to ultra-relativistic speeds.
+Our aim is to accurately quantify the final Lorentz factor reached by the outflowing plasma in this large-amplitude low-frequency electromagnetic wave.
+A similar study was performed by \cite{michel_electrodynamics_1999}, though with a more analytical perspective.